losandes/dotfiles/hints/vim.md

 > * `:g/a/s// /g` replace the letter a, by blank
 > * `:g/a/s///g` replace a by nothing
 >
-> note: Even this command be undone by u
+> note: Even this command can be undone by u
 >
 > highlight the current word at the cursor with `*`, then `:%s//<replace_with>/g`